JuanCTorres/Basic-C-Compiler/hwk6_TC/parser/README_new.md

-# Symbols and types: Bottom-up traversal
+# Target code generation

-In this part of our compiler, we traverse the syntax tree created in previous steps of our project, and with the help of the symbol table created in previous steps, we generate 3-address instructions represented as 4-tuples, or quads.
+In this part of our compiler, we look at the array of quads generated in previous steps of our project, and with the help of the symbol, we generate code targeted at Y86-assembly.

 ## Authors
 - SeokJun Bing
 - Juan C. Torres

-Some code provided by Sean W. Smith with some originally written by Thomas Cormen.
+Some code provided by Professor Sean W. Smith with some originally written by Professor Thomas Cormen.
+See each file for specific details.

 ## How to build and run

 - Execute `make` to build the program, `make clean` to delete object files and other executable files.

 - Execute make test to build the program and run relevant tests.
 The folder `./testinputs` contains several example programs written in our C grammar, a subset of the full C grammar.
-Our test script should produce several files `{testfile}.output.{date}` with the results of each test.
+Our test script should produce several files `[testfile].output.{date}` with the results of each test.
+The assembly files will be located in the `ys` folder, with the title `[testfile].ys`, e.g., `test1.c.ys`.

+- Generating assembly code for a particular file should be done by running `./parser [output file] < [input file]`, where `[input file]` represents the high-level C program and `[output file]` represents the file name of the output file.
+The output file will be located in `ys/[output file].ys`

 ## Program execution

 *For descriptions of previous parts of this compiler, please see previous folders.*

+- `targetcode.c` and `targetcode.h` contain the code to generate the target code for Y86-assembly.

+- `unescape.c`, provided by Professor Sean Smith, helps with printing strings to memory.

--`quad.c` and `quad.h` define the data structures and functions required to build the array of quads that we will eventually use to generate assembly code.
+- `quad.c` and `quad.h` define the data structures and functions required to build the array of quads that we will eventually use to generate assembly code.

 - `symtab.c` and `symtab.h` define the data structures and functions required to build the symbol tables, as well as the functions to check for errors related to such symbol table, e.g., checking that a variable has been defined before it is used.